erwinkramer/xnos/README.md

 The first time you rebuild you get a `Error: Failed to open dbus connection` message because it actually upgraded NixOS as well, this is expected.

-🏃 Enter your IDE environment in NixOS with Command Palette: `WSL: Reopen Folder in WSL` and select `NixOs`.
+🏃 Enter your IDE environment in NixOS with Command Palette: `WSL: Reopen Folder in WSL` and select `NixOS`.

 🏃 Install the recommended VSCode extensions as requested in the pop-up message. (this is a one time install, it actually preserves the extensions on reboot/rebuilds)